Draft sustainable parking strategy set for consultation

 “We also know that vehicle emissions are the main cause of air pollution in our city, while also contributing to climate change.
 Birmingham City Council recently declared a climate emergency with the aim of becoming carbon neutral by 2030 and managing parking in the right way can make a real difference.

 “Too much parking provision increases demand for private car travel, while too little can hinder economic and social activity, particularly in areas with limited access to public transport.
 This Parking SPD aims to strike the right balance, future-proofing the way we move around our city.”

-The Cabinet report and associated papers can be found here.
+The Cabinet report and associated papers can be found on our committee papers website.